Mastering Software Development Outsourcing: Tips and Tricks

-4. Go Agile, forget Waterfall
+4. Go Agile, Forget Waterfall

 Greater adaptability and faster response times in the software development process are important.
-As such, agile methodology is preferred over traditional waterfalls methods.
+As such, agile methodology is preferred over traditional waterfall methods.
 Agile gives you greater transparency and superior results within the shortest time possible.
 It’ll help you save costs.